gomorpheus/morpheus-apidoc/source/includes/_virtual_images.md

-lastUpdated |  | Date filter, restricts query to only records with a timestamp is more recent or equal to the date specified filterType | "User" | Filter by type, "User", "System" or "All" imageType |  | Filter by image type code, "vmware", "ami", etc
+lastUpdated |  | Date filter, restricts query to only records with a timestamp is more recent or equal to the date specified filterType | "User" | Filter by type, "User", "System" or "All" imageType |  | Filter by image type code, "vmware", "ami", etc tags |  | Filter by tags (metadata).
+This allows filtering by arbitrary tag names and values like this `tags.foo=bar`.

 ## Get a Specific Virtual Image